puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

 The `contain` function uses [include-like behavior][include-like].
 (Multiple declarations OK; relies on external data for parameters.)
 It can accept:

-* A single class
+* A single class.
-* A comma-separated list of classes
+* A comma-separated list of classes.
-* An array of classes
+* An array of classes.

 > **Bug note:** In this version of Puppet, some uses of the `contain` function are affected by bug [PUP-1597](https://tickets.puppetlabs.com/browse/PUP-1597).
 This bug prevents `contain` from accepting class names with an absolute `::` prefix (for example, `::ntp::service`).
 >